ms/buildtogether.tech/conflict/index.md

     aren't going to miss another dinner with their family in order to clean up a mess that someone else made.

-4. Take constructive steps to fix the underlying problem.
+4. Fix the underlying problem.

 Most of us find the first option easiest, even though it doesn't fix the problem.
 The fourth option is harder because we don't like confrontation.